Daniel-DHu/Daniel-DHu.github.io/_pages/about.md

 <div class='paper-box-text' markdown="1">
 [Towards Multi-Task Generalization in Autonomous Navigation: a Human-in-the-Loop Adversarial Reinforcement Learning with Diffusion Policy](https://ieeexplore.ieee.org/abstract/document/), **Dong Hu**, Chao Huang, Jingda Wu and Xin Yuan.
 **IEEE Transactions on Intelligent Transportation Systems (T-ITS), 2025**
 -  A novel human-in-the-loop adversarial RL with diffusion policy (Hard-P) is proposed to improve the performance of autonomous navigation.
-The diffusion policy acts as a powerful behavior generator that captures multi-modal action distributions in high-dimensional spaces.
-However, training such diffusion models in online RL can be unstable and sample-inefficient.
+Training Diffusion models in online RL can be unstable and sample-inefficient.
 To address this, human guidance is incorporated into the learning process, effectively stabilizing policy updates and accelerating convergence.
 In addition, adversarial training is introduced to enhance robustness and adaptability across dynamic, multi-task environments.
 </div>
 </div>